vezeukwu/Diabetes-Prediction-EDA-and-ML/README.md

 ![image](https://github.com/user-attachments/assets/8f89ff25-dfbe-4a66-9e76-4d1046df190f)

+Feature Importance
+From the Random Forest Classifier which gave the best performance, the following features are considered most important:
+- Hemoglobin A1c level, indicating average blood sugar level
+- Blood Glucose level
+- Age
+- BMI and
+- Hypertension

 ## Conclusion
 The evaluation of the models demonstrates that the model is highly accurate (98%), with very few false positives and false negatives.
 The confusion matrix further confirms the robustness of the models, strong precision and recall, meaning it correctly identifies and captures relevant instances with minimal errors.
 The model took 43 seconds to train, indicating reasonable training efficiency.

 This Random Forest model is well-optimized for the classification task, providing high reliability in predicting outcomes.
-However, if further improvements are needed, fine-tuning hyperparameters might be explored.